Service Number 40021

 John William Noble's name appears in the 1918 and 1919 electoral rolls for Collingham, but in 1918 he is shown as being absent due to Naval or Military service.

 John William Noble is shown on the 1911 census for Collingham, living with his parents, Frederick James Noble and his wife Ellen Elizabeth Noble, at Main Street, Collingham, along with two other children, Edith Mary and Alice May.
+Frederick James and Ellen ran the village grocery and sweet shop on the Main Street.
 The census also shows that in total Frederick and Ellen had had five children, only four of which had survived to 1911.
 Frederick had been born in East Keswick and Ellen in Collingham.
 Edith and John had been born in Halton, Yorkshire, while Alice had been born in Collingham.
 John William Noble had been born in 1897.

 John William Noble's service record has not survived, and for a long time we could not definitely establish his service in World War 1.